 Wicked weather can happen anytime, anywhere.
 Being prepared will offer you, your family and your home greater protection.
-Here is what to know.
+The Manufactured Housing Institute offers the following tips.

 Oftentimes, the safest place to be during a storm is at home or in a designated shelter, depending on the storm’s severity.
 That said, it’s important to know more about how your home was constructed.
 Keep in mind that new homes are subject to regional safety standards to help ensure they can stand up to extreme conditions likely to occur in the area.
 So, if you live in an older home, consider retrofitting it with newer products that are more resistant to high winds.

 If you live in a manufactured home, you can rest easier knowing that your home was subject to robust compliance and quality assurance regulations enacted by the federal government in 1976, and was engineered for wind safety and energy efficiency based on the geographic region in which you bought it.

 Even so, proper installation is crucial for maximum safety, including additional structures added by the homeowner, such as an awning, deck, carport or sunroom.
 Indeed, a 2014 Insurance Institute for Business & Home Safety test found that newer manufactured homes performed better at high winds than traditional-built homes when attached structures are properly installed.